New Financial Accounting for Service Management in S/4HANA Cloud

-Welcome to this blog about the new Financial Accounting solution for service management, which is available in S/4HANA public Cloud.
+Welcome to this blog about the new Financial Accounting solution for service management, which is available in S/4HANA public Cloud and planned for on premise on roadmap.

 With the availability of service management in S/4 we started a new integration into financials, but also in logistic, procurement, billing and HR.
 There are service contracts and service orders available.
 Service contracts can be used to close service agreements with customers.
 As an example, we can take a maintenance contract for one year, for which an annual fee is due at the beginning.
 The service order enables the provisioning and billing of services to a customer.
 An example could be a repair at customer site, spending technician hours and spare parts.